saurabhkm/GNR652/README.md

-# GNR 652: Deep Learning Frameworks
+# GNR 652: Machine Learning and Deep Learning Frameworks

-Welcome to this follow up page about the session on Deep learning frameworks at GNR 652 course.
+Welcome to this follow up page about the session on MAchine learning and Deep learning frameworks at GNR 652 course.

 To begin, let us narrow down from a high level of computer usage.
 There are three broad aspects one has to think about namely.